 - Concentrated Solutions: As the concentration of a solution increases, the interactions between ions and molecules become more significant.
 This can lead to deviations from ideal behavior, such as ion pairing, reduced activity coefficients, and incomplete dissociation, even for strong electrolytes.

 - Complex Ions: The formation of complex ions can significantly affect the concentration of free ions in solution.
-For example, adding ammonia to a solution of silver ions can lead to the formation of the complex ion [Ag(NH3)2]+, reducing the concentration of free Ag+ ions.
+Here's one way to look at it: adding ammonia to a solution of silver ions can lead to the formation of the complex ion [Ag(NH3)2]+, reducing the concentration of free Ag+ ions.

 - Non-Aqueous Solvents: The properties of the solvent play a critical role in the dissociation process.
 In non-aqueous solvents with lower polarity, the degree of dissociation of ionic compounds and acids/bases may be significantly lower than in water.